Bettina Haasen

-Dr. Bettina Haasen (1969) is a German communication scientist and film director.
+Dr. Bettina Haasen (born 1969) is a German communication scientist and film director.
 She studied African Languages and Political Sciences and completed her PhD in 2018.
 She worked in the field of conflict transformation and media in West Africa and The Great Lakes Region (Burundi, Rwanda, DRC) until 2014.
 Since 2018 she is senior consultant at Synchronize-Consult in strategy-led transformation processes focusing on purpose, vision, organizational development and storytelling.
 Also a lecturer at the Academy for International Cooperation.